-For many, cherry blossom trees in bloom are one of the most beautiful things in spring.
+For many, cherry blossom trees (or a sakura tree) in bloom are one of the most beautiful things in spring.
 Therefore, it is not surprising that the cherry blossom tree is a popular model for drawings or paintings.

 In this article, we will draw a cherry blossom tree together step by step using colored pencils.
 To follow this tutorial, in addition to colored pencils, we need a hard pencil (H2 or H4, a HB will do in a pinch) for the sketch.
 If you have never drawn a tree before or want to brush up on some basics, you can take a look at the tree drawing tutorial in advance.